James N. Kiarie, MBBCh, MMed

 Prevention of mother-to-child transmission of HIV, heterosexual transmission of HIV and its prevention and social impact of HIV AIDS and its management.

-Concepts in epidemiology, proposal development and writing, gynecologic oncology, HIV transmission and prevention of Mother-to-child transmission of HIV
+Concepts in epidemiology, proposal development and writing, gynecologic oncology, HIV transmission and prevention of Mother-to-child transmission of HIV and family planning

 MMed, University of Nairobi (Kenya) 1996